 – Up to £2m facility per business: The maximum amount of a facility provided under the scheme is £2m per business (maximum £6m per group).
 Minimum facility sizes vary, starting at £1,000 for asset and invoice finance, and £25,001 for term loans and overdrafts.

-– Term length: Term loans and asset finance facilities are available from three months for up to six years, with overdrafts and invoice finance available from three months for up to three years.
+– Term length: Term loans and asset finance facilities are available from three months up to six years, with overdrafts and invoice finance available from three months up to three years.

-– Guarantee to the Lender: The scheme provides the lender with a government-backed guarantee against the outstanding balance of the facility.
+– Guarantee is to the lender: The scheme provides the lender with a 70% government-backed guarantee against the outstanding balance of the facility after it has completed its normal recovery process.
 The borrower always remains 100% liable for the debt.

 Mercia provides term loans using NPIF Debt Finance between £100,000 and £750,000.